-Every person in the course may (but not necessarily will), receive a bonus mark in increase his/her final grade by at least one letter grade based on a combination of the frequency and quality of the participation.
+Every person in the course may (but not necessarily will), receive a bonus mark based on a combination of the frequency and quality of the participation.
 Discussion postings to a Moodle discussion forum also will be considered class participation.
 You will be eligible for a bonus mark only if you display commitment to the course by reading the books and completing all written assignments.
 Although attendance is not relevant to the regular assignments for the course, it is important to your eligibility for a bonus mark.
-Eligibility for the bonus is nullified if you are absent for more than 3 classes.
+The bonus mark offers an A, B, C, or D. No plus or minus signs will be used.
+If you receive a bonus mark, it will be added to your overall grade total prior to working out a final mark.
+Eligibility for the bonus is nullified if you are absent for more than 1 class.